Ansatsu247/healthypets/README.md

 This project is responsive.

-There is yellow button at bottom right corner that has functionality that scrolls to top
+There is yellow button at bottom right corner that has functionality that scrolls to top. yellow button only shows when you were scrolled down when page is long.